manuel12/flyfish-test-task/README.md

 - On 'Choose a browser' choose your favorite browser
 - Then on the next screen that popups click on 'add-pet.feature'
 - The tests should run then
+- Alternatively you can also run `npx cypress run` after installation to run tests on the CLI

 ## Steps to test the feature: